Big Bear Lake, California: Demographics

+There were 9,452 housing units at an average density of 1,514.5 /mi2, of which 2,341 (24.8%) were occupied.
+Of these, 58.0% were owner-occupied, and 42.0% were occupied by renters.

+In 2023, the US Census Bureau estimated that 64.1% of the population were born in California, 21.6% were born in a different state, 1.2% were born in a US territory or abroad to an American parent, and 13.1% were born outside US jurisdiction.
+Of those aged 5 or older, 82.4% spoke only English at home, 10.5% spoke Spanish, 2.1% spoke other Indo-European languages, 1.5% spoke Asian or Pacific Islander languages, and 3.6% spoke other languages.
+Of those aged 25 or older, 91.3% were high school graduates and 34.9% had a bachelor's degree.

-The median income for a household in the city was $100,447, and the median income for a family was $122,848.
-Males had a median income of $36,316 versus $21,404 for females.
-The per capita income for the city was $21,517.
-About 11.1% of families and 13.5% of the population were below the poverty line, including 17.9% of those under age 18 and 5.7% of those age 65 or over.
+The median household income was $74,728, and the per capita income was $50,506.
+About 8.0% of families and 9.4% of the population were below the poverty line.

 Attractions and activities

-Big Bear Lake is Southern California's largest recreation lake.
-It is about seven miles long and about one mile at its widest.
-The primary summer attraction in Big Bear has been fishing, and it remains one of the most common activities there.
+Big Bear Lake is Southern California's largest recreational lake.
+It is about 7 mi long with a width of about 1 mi at its widest point.
+The primary summer attraction in Big Bear has been fishing, which remains one of the most common activities.
 The most abundant types of fish are trout, bass and catfish.
 Hiking, mountain biking and horse riding are also very popular.
 San Bernardino National Forest offers many trails in varying degrees of difficulty.
 During winter season Big Bear Lake becomes a skiing and snowboarding destination for Southern California.
 There are two ski resorts: Snow Summit and Bear Mountain.
 The first Winter X Games were held in Big Bear Lake in 1997.
 The town was also home to the Big Bear Lake International Film Festival from 2000 to 2014.
+The Alpine Slide at Magic Mountain, an amusement park, is located in the city.

+In addition to these events, Big Bear Lake is known for its resident bald eagle couple, Jackie and Shadow.
+There is a YouTube channel dedicated to a live feed of their nest which allows viewers to watch their daily activities and observe their nestbuilding and feeding behaviors.
+The channel is operated by Friends of Big Bear Valley.